Does Stainless Steel Set Off Metal Detectors?

-Stainless steel is water-resistant, not universally waterproof.
-Grade, finish, chlorides, deposits, crevices, coatings, and care determine corrosion risk.
+Stainless steel is water-resistant, not waterproof.
+See how fresh water, salt, chlorine, grade, deposits, and care change its corrosion risk over time.

 Stainless steel itself rarely turns skin green.
 A mark often points to copper or brass in mixed-metal jewelry.
 Learn what the color means and how to prevent it.